wearebraid/griddle/readme.md

   }
 }
 ```
+#### Should I use `overridesPath` or the inline options?
+It depends.
+I've run into issues with some deployment processes where the dynamically generated griddle overrides file from the nuxt.config.js options has failed to load - namely on Heroku.
+In general using the `overridesPath` option seems the most reliable and the inline options are available for those who wish to use them.

+If you are supplying your own file, use the [customization options](#customization) to get started.

+#### add the Griddle component to your default nuxt project layout
 Next, place the `<Griddle />` component in your project.
 We recommend placing the component at the root layout because it consists entirely of a fixed position grid overlay.
 The Griddle `.scss` mixins will work without the overlay, but it's sort of the key point. 😉

 ```html